-- 5.12 Each dwelling will be provided with a Travel Plan Welcome Pack upon the point of occupation.
+- 5.13 Each dwelling will be provided with a Travel Plan Welcome Pack upon the point of occupation.
 The pack should be aimed at promoting sustainable travel in support of the Residential Travel Plan objectives, and must contain the following information: - Guidance and promotional material on the use of sustainable modes of travel; - Details on walking, cycling, buses, trains, Park & Ride, taxis, car sharing, car clubs, electric vehicles, electric vehicle charging, school transport, and personalised journey planning services.
-Reference to travel websites, resources and support services for each mode of travel, information provided by county and borough councils; and - Details of local travel campaigns and networking / support groups. - 5.13 The Welcome Pack will be provided to each occupier on arrival, with the pack being disseminated by the sales team. - 5.14 Information provide within the Welcome Pack should be bespoke to the development and specific to the borough it is situated in.
+Reference to travel websites, resources and support services for each mode of travel, information provided by county and borough councils; and - Details of local travel campaigns and networking / support groups. - 5.14 The Welcome Pack will be provided to each occupier on arrival, with the pack being disseminated by the sales team. - 5.15 Information provide within the Welcome Pack should be bespoke to the development and specific to the borough it is situated in.
 It should be supported by the inclusion of: - Bus tickets for local operator services these can be Carnet, Scratchcards, Weekly or Monthly tickets; - Rail tickets / vouchers for developments within a 5km radius of a mainline railway station.
-Tickets / vouchers can be negotiated by Hertfordshire County Council with the Local Rail Operator; and - Access to an online tool to generate personalised Residential Travel Plans using a home and destination postcode to provide details of different travel modes/ options, travel routes / maps and timetable information.
+Tickets / vouchers can be negotiated by Hertfordshire County Council with the Local Rail Operator; and - Access to an online tool to generate personalised Residential Travel Plans using a home and destination postcode to provide details of different travel modes / options, travel routes / maps and timetable information. - 5.16 These incentives should be to a minimum value of £100 per house and £50 per flat.